sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 He had immediately seen how Cross's eyelights had shifted from their normal white to a familiar, *determined* blood red.

-Even as Sans had to mentally remind himself '*not our chara, not our chara*', he spoke after a moment of silence, "i... thought *chara* was your first name."
+Even as Sans had to mentally remind himself '*not our chara, not our chara*', he spoke after a moment of silence, "i... thought *dreemurr* was your *family* name."

 "I--" 'Chara' blinked, confused.
 "Yes it is...?"

-"well then who's ekstael?"
+"well then who's ovekstael?"

 Flowey and 'Chara' blinked at him.
-Then the flower gently thwapped at his side with a leaf, causing him to jolt and his eyes to light back up, while the other let out a soft giggle.
+Then the flower thwapped at his side with a leaf, causing him to jolt and his eyes to light back up, while the other let out a soft giggle.
 "You idiot, I think that's their universe or whatever."

 'Chara' nodded, and their smile widened, just a bit.
 "That is how our friends refer to the Underground from which we came from, yes.
 I wish that they had told you more about the whole... 'alternate universes' situation going on, so, for the sake of clarity, allow me to educate you on the nature of this multiverse--"